mortizm1988/PhD_accounting_governance/slides.md

 - private information.
 - social media.

+This information could be a substitute or a complement for financial accounting information.

+...
+Or it could also be costly noise.

 ---
 # 2) Stakeholder: Employees
 ## (a) Accounting and Labor Negotiation
 - The fraction of economic rents that are distributed to labor is defined initialy in the respective contract.
 However, some firms have regular renegotiation: collective agreements or labor union contract negotitation (Liberty & Zimmerman, 1986).

+- Managers could make opportunistic income-decreasing reporting choices to limit expectations of labor representatives.

 **Accounting information:**
 - Most of the labor regulations request to the employeer to furnish accounting data relevant for the negociation: "bargain in good faith" (Cooper & Essex, 1977).